-I am being being both these days: both encouraged and challenged by readers and audiences since the launch of Being Both last fall.
+I am being both these days: both encouraged and challenged by readers and audiences since the launch of Being Both last fall.
 Here are some brief highlights:

 In October, a packed house celebrated the book launch at the magical Washington DC bookstore, Politics & Prose.
 I was touched that David Cohen, husband of the late Politics & Prose founder Carla Cohen, chose to introduce me.
 David called Being Both a “very important book,” noting that he’d done “a lot of introductions” and that Being Both garnered the second-biggest applause.
 (The most was for Civil Rights icon Congressman John Lewis!).
 You can listen to an audio recording of the event here.

 A few days later, I got off the train at Penn Station and promptly received an email from my agent Rob Weisbach saying that the New York Times was about to publish my Op-Ed.
 At that moment, I was on my way to give a book talk at the Barnes & Noble on the Upper West Side.
 After thanking old Newsweek colleagues, college friends, and family for coming out to the bookstore, I dashed out to respond to the New York Times fact-checker and editor.
 Late that night, I was roaming Broadway, looking for a copy shop to fax my contract and tax forms by the midnight deadline.
 As a result, I completely missed watching my beloved Red Sox win the final game of the World Series.
 At least I was able to grab a slice of pizza.
 It was a New York moment.